coolkidddddd/Scripts/README.md

-# Scripts
+# Scripts for roblox
-Scripts for roblox
+This section thats named scripts is for roblox and only meant for education purpose only and not here to cause harm